Airborne Empire on Steam - User reviews, Price & Information

 Airborne Empire is a early access, colony sim and strategy rpg game developed by The Wandering Band LLC and published by The Wandering Band LLC and Stray Fawn Publishing.

-Released on January 13th 2025 is available only on Windows in 7 languages: English, German, Simplified Chinese, French, Spanish - Spain, Japanese and Korean.
+Released on April 17th 2026 is available on Windows and MacOS in 9 languages: English, German, Simplified Chinese, French, Spanish - Spain, Japanese, Korean, Portuguese - Brazil and Russian.

 It has received 477 reviews of which 435 were positive and 42 were negative resulting in a rating of 8.5 out of 10. 😎